gidmoth/freeswitch-connector/README.md

 exist, or the type of conference is not implementet as profile in freeswitchs `conference.conf.xml`.

+Adding one or more conferences will trigger an update of the contacts provisioning for linphone and polycom phones.

 ### Functions to maintain the system

 All paths mentioned in the following refer to the defaults as provided